eljo/site/_guide/05-services.md

 console.log("worker running");
 </pre>

-Write a `docker-compose.yml` that specifies the Services that define your app.
+Write a `docker-compose.yml` that specifies the services that define your app, as in the example above.

-Run `convox doctor` to validate your Service definitions:
+Then, run `convox doctor` to validate your service definitions:

 <pre class="terminal">
 <span class="command">convox doctor</span>

 ### Build: Service

 [<span class="pass">✓</span>] docker-compose.yml found
 [<span class="pass">✓</span>] docker-compose.yml valid
 [<span class="pass">✓</span>] docker-compose.yml version 2
+[<span class="pass">✓</span>] Dockerfiles found
 [<span class="pass">✓</span>] Service <span class="service">web</span> is valid [<span class="pass">✓</span>] Service <span class="service">worker</span> is valid
 </pre>

-Now that you have defined Services, you can [use Environment to configure how the Services run](/guide/environment/).
+Now that you have defined your app's services, you can [define your environment to configure how the services run](/guide/environment/).